VRCli/vrcli/README.md

 A Rust CLI for VRChat: check friends, see who’s online, and send invites in one command.

+## Why vrcli?

+Sometimes you only want a quick answer: “Who’s online?”, “What’s that user’s ID?” without waiting for the sluggish VRChat website or firing up a memory-hungry GUI client.
+`vrcli` lets you grab that information straight from your shell in a fraction of the time.

 ## Installation

 Make sure you have Rust installed (I developed this with version 1.70+, you can get the toolchain from [rustup.rs](https://rustup.rs/)).